-You understand that when you buy a government bond you are lending money to the government on the promise of a definite percentage of interest on your money.
+You understand that when you buy a government bond you are lending money to the government on the promise of a definite percentage of interest on your money and the repayment of your principal at maturity.
 Do you understand that cities and corporations also sell bonds to raise money and that they pay interest to the persons who buy them?